On the Optimal Regularity Implied by the Assumptions of Geometry I: Connections on Tangent Bundles

-Secondly, in the case of affine connections, our existence theory for the RT-equations suffices to extend Uhlenbeck compactness\footnote{By \emph{Uhlenbeck compactness} we mean compactness of a sequence of connections $\Gamma_i$ derived from a uniform bound on the un-differentiated connection and curvature components alone.} from Riemannian to Lorentzian geometry.
+Secondly, our existence theory for the RT-equations suffices to extend Uhlenbeck compactness\footnote{By \emph{Uhlenbeck compactness} we mean compactness of a sequence of connections $\Gamma_i$ derived from a uniform bound on the un-differentiated connection and curvature components alone.} from Riemannian to Lorentzian geometry.